dreadwrr/pyqtalarm/README.md

 06/06/2026
 # Pyside alarm clock

-This was developed in windows but should be crossplatform.
-Will post updates here if I find anything and will also be testing on linux.
+This was created in windows but should be cross-platform.
+Will post updates here if find anything and will also after testing on linux.

 pyside6 alarm clock in 24 hour plus seconds and 12 hour with blink.

 - Has chrono and timer
-- Plays .wav, .mp3 or beep sounds.
+- Alarm blinks and plays .wav, .mp3 or beep sounds.
 - Custom logic and formatting redblack, red, blue or black.

 clicking on the display hides the controls.
-I put in some custom logic and it took some time and didnt need to do too many themes since it wouldnt do much to enhance it.
+I put in some logic and didnt need to do too many themes since it wouldnt do much to enhance it.
 Enjoy! let me know what you think.

 ## Instructions:
 in designer place a Widget where the clock should be it uses a bit of space. promote class to AlarmClock. or manually replace placerholder widget.